School of Criminal Justice

 The combined program requires a minimum of 141 credits, of which at least 30 must be graduate credits.
 In qualifying for the B.A., students must meet all University and college requirements, including the requirements of the undergraduate major described previously, the minor requirement, the minimum 90-credit liberal arts and sciences requirement, the general education requirements and residency requirements.
 In qualifying for the M.A., students must meet all University and college requirements as outlined in the Graduate Bulletin, including completion of a minimum of 30 graduate credits and any other conditions such as a research seminar, thesis, comprehensive examination, professional experience and residency requirements.
 Up to 9 graduate credits may be applied simultaneously to both the B.A. and M.A. programs.

 Students are considered as undergraduates until completion of 120 graduation credits and satisfactory completion of all B.A. requirements.
 Upon meeting B.A. requirements, students are automatically considered as graduate students.

 Students may be admitted to the combined degree program at the beginning of their junior year, or after the successful completion of 56 credits, but no later than the accumulation of 100 credits.
-A cumulative grade point average of 3.20 or higher and three supportive letters of recommendation from faculty are required for consideration.
-Students will be admitted upon the recommendation of the Graduate Admissions Committee of the school.
+A cumulative grade point average of 3.20 or higher and three supportive letters of recommendation from faculty are required for consideration (but does not guarantee admission).
+Students will be admitted upon the recommendation of the Graduate Admissions Committee of the School.

 R Crj 200 Introduction to the Nature of Crime and Its Control (3)